radumarias/rencfs/README.md

 ### Other dependencies

-Also these deps are required (or based on your distribution):
+Also, these deps are required (or based on your distribution):

 Arch